alzh9000/cs61-sections/docker/README.md

     take just a second or so for Docker to restart it.

 We may need to change the Docker image during the term.
-If we do, you’ll update your repository to get the latest Dockerfile, then re-run the `docker build` command from Step 4.
+If we do, you’ll update your repository to get the latest Dockerfile, then re-run the `./cs61-build-docker` command from Step 4.
 However, later runs should be faster since they’ll take advantage of your previous work.

+> `./cs61-build-docker` is a wrapper around `docker build`, specifically
+> `docker build -t cs61:latest -f Dockerfile --platform linux/amd64 .`
+{.note}

 ## Running CS 61 Docker by script